panoply/e11ty/packages/eleventy-plugin-search-index/readme.md

 # Example

-The plugin will compose a JSON file containing an array list of objects that describe the contents of markdown files.
-Each page requires a frontmatter reference of `title` and `permalink` for a record to be created, failure to provide these will result in the page output not being generated.
+The plugin will generate a JSON file that includes an array of objects detailing the contents of markdown files.
+Each object must have a `title` and `permalink` in the frontmatter to be included; without these, the page's entry will not be created in the JSON output.

 ### Shortcode

-In your layout file, include the liquid shortcode.
-You can customize the shortcode name but it defaults to `search`
+In your layout file, incorporate the liquid shortcode.
+While you have the option to rename it, by default, it is set to `search`.

 ```liquid
 <html>